attilammagyar/js80p/README.md

 ##### Filter Logarithmic Frequency (LG F)

-The toggle switch above the [FREQ](#usage-synth-common-freq) knob can switch between using a linear or a logarithmic scale for the knob.
+The toggle switch above the [filter cutoff frequency](#usage-synth-common-freq) knob can switch between using a linear or a logarithmic scale for the knob.

 <a id="usage-synth-common-lgq"></a>

 ##### Filter Logarithmic Q Factor (LG Q)

-The toggle switch above the [Q](#usage-synth-common-q) knob can switch between using a linear or a logarithmic scale for the knob.
+The toggle switch above the [Q factor](#usage-synth-common-q) knob can switch between using a linear or a logarithmic scale for the knob.

 ##### Filter Cutoff Frequency Inaccuracy

-The first little screw next to the [LG Q](#usage-synth-common-lgq) switch adds a level of randomization to the filter's frequency to mimic imperfections of analog synthesizers.
+The first little screw next to the [logarithmic Q factor](#usage-synth-common-lgq) switch adds a level of randomization to the filter's frequency to mimic imperfections of analog synthesizers.

 Be careful with this, because with certain filter settings, too much randomization can produce loud noises and sound artifacts or make the filter